Zahra Lari: Ice Princess in the Arabian Desert

 But that's exactly what has happened.

-And it's thanks to Zahra Lari, aged 22, who is not only the first skater from a Persian Gulf state to participate in international figure skating competitions, but the first to do so wearing a headscarf.
+And it's thanks to Zahra Lari, aged 22, who is not only the first skater from a Persian Gulf state to participate in international figure skating competitions, but also the first to do so wearing a headscarf.

 Ice princess